stayintarkov/SIT.Launcher.Classic/README.md

 You can obtain it here. [https://www.escapefromtarkov.com](https://www.escapefromtarkov.com)

 # Installation
+- Buy, download and install BattleState Games Escape from Tarkov
 - Copy and paste the latest live BSG Tarkov client (downloaded through their launcher) somewhere (i.e. D:\EmuTarkov)
 - Download latest [SIT Server](https://github.com/paulov-t/Tarkov-Server/releases/) and extract it anywhere
 - Run the Server.exe from the SIT Server